 Add to that a quaint, well-preserved old town full of locals passing their day.
 The varied paths were full of colorful flowers and charm in early November.
 There were many restaurants, but it still gave off a sense of authenticity that tourism hadn’t quite taken over yet.

 Let us make our way to the final gem of this country we came to love, the great walled city of Dubrovnik.
 It is our cover photo on this post, and it is a city that seems almost surreal.
 Something out of a fantasy novel, this city is built on a rocky cliff that hangs over the water on one side and opens up to a port on its eastern end.
 A massive wall built in the 13th century protects it; encompassing the town; you can only grasp the scale in person.

 This city is the most touristy and most expensive of all the places we visited in Croatia.
 Much more in line with traditional Europe.
 You can see multiple trinket shops lining the main street after entering the main gate, but do not let this stop you from seeing the magic beyond that.

-Take the cable car to a hilltop fort and drink in the views along with a local beverage or two.
-Take a swim at any of the surrounding beaches, take a boat out to Lokrum Island, a nature preserve with great beaches along with botanical gardens and an 11th-century Monastery.
+Take the cable car to a hilltop fort and drink in the views, along with a local beverage or two.
+Take a swim at any surrounding beaches, or take a boat to Lokrum Island, a nature preserve with great beaches, botanical gardens, and an 11th-century Monastery.
 Or take a day trip to Montenegro and Bosnia.